Common Birth Injury Treatment Methods

 The baby should be monitored during these treatments (particularly light therapy) for any potential issues, such as dehydration.
 By monitoring the baby, doctors can track their progress and take extra steps if needed.

 In less severe cases, doctors may also recommend that you change how you feed your baby.
-They will often encourage you to the baby more so they can flush the excess pigments out.
+They will often encourage you to feed the baby more so they can flush the excess pigments out.

 Untreated newborn jaundice can lead to kernicterus, which happens when the bilirubin that causes jaundice builds up to dangerous levels.
 Too much bilirubin can cause permanent brain damage.